Here’s an example of how you could embed the Creation account into your curriculum.

 The link was simple: How do you think the world started?
 Was it the most amazing invention ever or was it just a happy coincidence?
 Was it planned and made by something or someone or did a random sequence of events cause it to appear?

-You can see that the Christian account was just a starting point, the learning was extended to ensure children heard about and researched other ‘start of the world’ beliefs.
+Our resources focussing on the Christian story of creation were just a starting point, the learning was extended by staff to ensure children heard about and researched other ‘start of the world’ beliefs.
 There were lots of opportunities for discussion and debate.